Hi there,

 AMY GOODMAN: Both he and Ben-Gvir are settlers.

 AMIRA HASS: Yeah, yeah, yeah, yeah.
-He published in 2017 something called the Decisive Plan, which actually says that the Palestinians have to accept that they will never have a state, that we will never be equal citizens in this country, and they can enjoy their individual rights.
+He published in 2017 something called the Decisive Plan, which actually says that the Palestinians have to accept that they will never have a state, that they will never be equal citizens in this country, and they can’t enjoy their individual rights.
 If they don’t want, they can go, they can emigrate, which is, of course, the preferable option for him.
 And then, if they refuse both and they resist — sometimes he says “violently resist,” sometimes he says “resist” — they will — the army will know, or the security apparatus will know how to deal with it.
 And it was, in one way or the other, interpreted as, “OK, they will be killed.”
 He rejected when people — people assumed that he meant that civilians will be killed.
 He rejected this.

 But anyway, we see now that what is happening is the implementation of the Decisive Plan.
 But it shows that, all over, Palestinians are targeted for any — as a message that if you want to live in peace, I mean, normally, or seemingly or quasi-normally, you have to be silent.
 You shouldn’t say anything.
 You certainly should not demonstrate.
 You certainly shouldn’t take arms.
 You certainly shouldn’t convene, do something to show support.
 Even defend yourself, protect yourself from settlers’ violence can cause you an arrest.